- Residential Life

 Central campus is very appealing, just seconds from “Cro" and Shain Library, and only minutes from Harris Refectory, the main dining hall.
 Central campus consists of seven houses: Blackstone, Branford, Burdick, Katharine Blunt (KB), Larrabee, Plant and Smith.
 The “Quad” is made up of Blackstone, Branford and Plant, the first houses to be built at Connecticut College.
 Their small size lends closeness to the residents' sense of community.
 The Quad is not far from Unity House, the College's multicultural center.

-There are five houses in south campus: Jane Addams (JA), Freeman, Harkness, Knowlton and Windham.
+There are six houses in south campus: Jane Addams (JA), Freeman, Harkness, Knowlton, Windham and Lazrus.
 Windham is the most centrally located house on campus, between Blaustein Humanities Center and Shain Library.
 Many academic buildings are also located in south campus, including Bill Hall, Cummings Arts Center, Palmer Auditorium, Fanning Hall and New London Hall.

-Abbey House and River Ridge Apartments, (the latter is considered "specialty housing") are also part of south campus, though they are located a five-minute walk away across Route 32.
+Abbey House, River Ridge Apartments, 191 Mohegan and the Winchester Houses (the latter is considered "specialty housing") are known as "The Village" and are also part of south campus, though they are located a five-minute walk away across Route 32.
 These housing options are open only to sophomores, juniors and seniors.

 South campus is a popular place to live because of its proximity to the academic buildings and the character of the older houses.
 The dining halls are smaller and more personal (you do not have to live in south campus to eat in these dining halls) and offer a nice change from Harris Refectory.
 A brand new favorite spot to study, meet with friends or just grab a latte is Ruane's Den, a new café located in Harkness House in south campus.